FailAcademy/learning/wdp-vancouver/_slides/week-07/04-wp-ajax-api.md

 # Enqueue & Localize

-We'll still enqueue and localize our scripts, but also pass in the REST URL instead of the admin Ajax URL:
+We'll still enqueue and localize our scripts, but we'll localize the **REST URL** instead of the admin Ajax URL, and we'll use the special **REST API nonce** instead of a custom one:

 ```php
 function red_scripts() {